 Flight Note: Details of the route and timing of a proposed flight provided by the aircraft captain of an aircraft, which is other than notification submitted to Airservices Australia, and which is required to be left with a person who could be expected to notify appropriate authorities in the event that the flight becomes overdue.

 Flight Notification (within Australian FIR): Specified information provided to air traffic services units, relative to the intended flight or portion of flight of an aircraft.

-Flight Plan: Specified information relative to an intended flight or portion of a flight of an aircraft.
+Flight Plan: Specified information relative to the intended flight of an aircraft.